redtexts/texts/mattick_1939_kautsky.md

 experiences of the last war and the history since then, there is no need to search for the black sheep that causes wars, nor is it a secret any longer why wars are fought.
 However, to pose such questions is not stupidity as one may believe.
-Behind this apparent naivete; lies the determination to serve capitalism in one form by fighting capitalism in another.
+Behind this apparent naïveté; lies the determination to serve capitalism in one form by fighting capitalism in another.
 It serves to prepare the workers for the coming war, in exchange for the right to organise in labour organisations, vote in